abalmumcu/crop-yield-estimation/README.md

 ## Project Summary

 Crop yield estimation plays a pivotal role in agricultural decision-making, impacting both farmers and the broader agricultural industry.
 Leveraging the power of artificial intelligence and remote sensing data, our project, "Crop Yield Estimation," focuses on predicting cotton crop yields in the field.
-We employ various machine learning techniques, including Multi-layer Perceptron (MLP), Random Forest (RF), Long Short-Term Memory (LSTM), and XGBoost, to provide accurate yield predictions.
+We employ various machine learning techniques, including Multi-layer Perceptron (MLP), Long Short-Term Memory (LSTM), and XGBoost, to provide accurate yield predictions.

 ### Motivation